eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 We're using **templates** so we can **dynamically** generate the message.

-Reached this point we can _call it a day_ and the basics of our system are now working.
+Reached this point, we can _call it a day_ and the basics of our system are now working.
 But at the moment we have no way to track _"automatically"_ if a user paid its _debt_.

 ## User input from Telegram inline keyboard